 The Enright Forgiveness Inventory (EFI) was the instrument used in forgiveness research for the groundbreaking forgiveness research center at the University of Wisconsin.
 The EFI is an objective measure of the degree to which a person forgives another person, group or entity that has hurt him or her deeply and unfairly.
-It has sixty items and three subscales of twenty items each that assess the domains of affect, behavior, and cognition toward the offending other.
+It has sixty items and three subscales of twenty items each that assess the domains of Affect, Behavior, and Cognition.

 If you are planning a research project on forgiveness, the EFI is the ideal measurement tool.

 Definition of Forgiveness: Interpersonal Forgiveness is a willingness to abandon one's right to resentment, negative judgment, and indifferent behavior toward one who unjustly injured us, while fostering the undeserved qualities of compassion, generosity and even love toward him or her.

 Copyright © 2000, 2004 by International Forgiveness Institute